 Khroma-Freeride-GORE-TEX-Glove-Rab_Rab

-All the elements you’d expect are present and correct - the cuff adjuster, wrist strap, wrist leash all speak of practicality in a range of weathers.
-Meanwhile, there’s a waterproof membrane and artificial insulation packed in underneath a goat leather palm and nubuck thumb - excellent for durability as well as dexterity.
-A heater-compatible pocket on the back of the hand adds an extra potential dimension of comfort, and the zip is waterproof to prevent damp meeting electronics out on the hill.
+All the elements you’d expect from a decent pair of ski or snowboard gloves are present and correct - the cuff adjuster, wrist strap, wrist leash all speak of practicality in a range of weathers.
+Meanwhile, there’s a Gore-Tex waterproof membrane and 220gm artificial insulation to keep you warm.
+This is packed in beneath a rubber palm and velvex thumb, which are excellent for both durability and dexterity.

 Share on